Learn Chinese from social media

 • Show you real social media posts

-• Adjust content based on you level
+• Adjust content based on your level

 • Help you pick up new words and characters